 Nwosu's academic essays have appeared in several journals and books, including English in Africa; Research in African Literatures; Texts, Tasks, and Theories: Versions and Subversions in African Literatures; Journal of Postcolonial Writing; Transnational Literature; Commonwealth Essays and Studies; Semiotica: Journal of the International Association for Semiotic Studies; Critical Insights: Cultural Encounters; and Journal of Narrative Theory (forthcoming).

 His book, Markets of Memories: Between the Postcolonial and the Transnational (2011), explores the traveling sign in the context of cultural-ideological intersections and in relation to selected works by Christopher Okigbo, Derek Walcott, James Joyce, and Isabel Allende.
-His coedited book, The Critical Imagination in African Literature: Essays in Honor of Michael J. C. Echeruo, will be published by Syracuse University Press in May 2015.
+His coedited book, The Critical Imagination in African Literature: Essays in Honor of Michael J. C. Echeruo, was recently published by Syracuse University Press.
+The Comic Imagination in Modern African Literature and Cinema: A Poetics of Laughter, his study of Africa’s carnivalesque poetics of laughter, will be published by Routledge next year.